Shoulder stabilisation surgery

 If other types of treatment don't work or the issue reoccurs, your consultant might suggest surgery.
 They can use a minimally invasive, keyhole (arthroscopy) technique to repair your shoulder.

-Shoulder stabilisation surgery normally takes about an hour.
-It's carried out under general anaesthetic which means you'll be asleep.
-Your surgeon will make a small cut in your shoulder.
-They will then pass saline solution into it, followed by a flexible tube that has a small camera on the end (arthroscope).
-They will then use images from the camera to guide the procedure.
+Under general anaesthetic, your surgeon will make a small incision in your shoulder.
+Saline solution will be passed through the incision followed by a flexible tube that has a small camera on the end (arthroscope).
+The images from the camera will be used to hep guide the procedure.

 Depending on the nature of your condition, your surgeon may also remove any excess tissue that's causing instability.
 They might anchor your shoulder socket in place and reattach any loose tissue to the bone.
-You surgeon will then close your cut with stitches and apply a dressing.
+Your surgeon will then close your incision with stitches and apply a dressing.
+By using the keyhole method the incision will be small and most treatment is done on a day case basis.

 Like all procedures, there may be some risks and side effects involved.
 Your consultant will explain these to you and answer any questions.
 If you're having general anaesthetic, they'll tell you how long you should avoid eating and drinking beforehand.